KARUDECA Tanzania

 The Action Plan

-Our goal: Translate DSI's training module ‘Understanding and Addressing Behavior’ to be available in both English and Swahili (Kiswahili) and conduct the training to improve the knowledge and skills of our teachers working in Karagwe district, Tanzania.
+Our goal: Conduct DSI's 'Understanding and Addressing Behavior' training module to improve the knowledge and skills of our teachers working in Karagwe district, Tanzania.

-Number we plan to train: 100 teachers over 2 seperate 3 day training sessions
+Number we plan to train: 100 teachers over 2 separate, 3-day training sessions

 Number of schools this will reach: 50 schools, by selecting 2 teachers from each school